Supporting Diverse Learning Needs in Primary

 HOW TO USE THIS RESOURCE

 There is no one-size-fits-all approach to using this resource.
-These lessons are designed to be adapted based on the needs of your ward, stake, or individual Primary leaders and teachers.
+These lessons are designed to be adapted based on the needs of your stake, district, ward, branch or individual Primary leaders and teachers.

 You may choose to:

-- Work through all seven over time — or focus on just one or two areas most relevant to your ward.
+• Work through all seven lessons over time — or focus on just one or two areas most relevant to your unit's needs.

 EXPLORE THE LESSONS